PSI: A Benchmark for Human Interpretation and Response in Traffic Interactions: The PSI dataset

-\textit{\underline{Annotator Statistics:}} 24 data annotators were recruited in this study.
-Each annotator labels all the 110 encountering scene videos through a video experiment to obtain these labels.
-All the annotators (9 males and 15 females) have valid US driving licenses, and are from 19 to 77 years old.
+74 data annotators were recruited in this study.
+Each annotator labels at least 45 encountering scene videos through a video experiment to obtain these labels.
+All the annotators (44 males and 30 females) have valid US driving licenses and are from 19 to 77 years old.
 The diverse backgrounds of annotators can ensure the representativeness of pedestrian intent estimation results and reasoning descriptions.

-\textit{\underline{Cognitive Annotation Statistics:}} For all the 25,881 annotated video images, 24 annotators have estimated the Pedestrian Situated Intent frame by frame individually to achieve a total of more than 621k intent estimations.
-There are 5,473 Pedestrian Situated Intent segmentation boundaries in the entire data set across all the annotators and encounters.
-On average, each scene has 49.8 boundaries from all the annotators.
-Accordingly, there are 5,473 segments in all the intent segmentation curves with the same number of reasoning descriptions.
-Each encounter has 24 polygonal segmentation curves from all the subjects.
-On average, each annotator has 2.1 segments for each encounter case in estimating Pedestrian Situated Intent.
-The average length of the reasoning descriptions is 151.4 characters.